Children feeding themselves: why it’s an important stage

 Finger foods are soft, bite-sized pieces of food that are easy for baby to pick up and mash between his gums or teeth.
 If your child is showing interest in feeding himself, you can start with finger foods that you can put in your child’s hand, like a small piece of soft fruit or soft, cooked vegetables like potato or pumpkin.

 Top tip: put a few pieces of food within your baby’s reach.
 You can add more when she finishes them or drops them.
 This way the food won’t all end up on the floor at the start.

 Using a spoon

-Most babies won’t get the hang of using a spoon until they’re about 18 months old.
+Most babies won’t be able to use a spoon until they’re about 18 months old.
 But it’s a good idea to let your child use a spoon from a much earlier age.
 Usually babies will let you know when they want to start, by constantly reaching for the spoon.